bragaclaudio/ExData_Plotting1/README.md

 ## Result

-The four plots that were built is:
+The four plots that were built are:

 ### Plot 1